SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

    when the function or method that returns a value is called without using its result.

+``dynamicMemberLookup``
+   Apply this attribute to enable members to be looked up by name at runtime.
+   In an explicit member expression, if there is no corresponding declaration for the named member, the expression is understood as call to the type's ``subscript(dynamicMemberLookup:)`` subscript, passing a string literal that contains the member's name as the argument.
+   The subscript's parameter type can be any type that conforms to ``ExpressibleByStringLiteral`` protocol, and its return type can be any type.
+   For example:

+   .. testcode:: dynamicMemberLookup
+      :compile: true

+      -> @dynamicMemberLookup
+      -> struct DynamicStruct {
+             subscript(dynamicMember member: String) -> Int {
+                 return member.count
+             }
+         }
+      -> let s = DynamicStruct()
+      ---
+      // Using dynamic member lookup
+      -> let dynamic = s.someDynamicMember
+      -> print(dynamic)
+      <- 17
+      ---
+      // Calling the underlying subscript directly
+      -> let equivalent = s[dynamicMember: "someDynamicMember"]
+      -> print(dynamic == equivalent)
+      <- true

 ``GKInspectable``
     Apply this attribute to expose a custom GameplayKit component property to the SpriteKit editor UI.